NJUPT-SAST-CXX/sast-readium-web/README.md

 - Distribute the `.dmg` file from `src-tauri/target/release/bundle/dmg/`
 - Users drag the app to Applications folder
-- **Note**: For distribution outside the App Store, you need to sign the app with an Apple Developer certificate
+- **Note**: For distribution outside the App Store, code signing with Apple Developer certificate is required

 #### Linux